ocornut/imgui/examples/README.txt

     OSX + OpenGL2.
     = main.mm + imgui_impl_osx.mm + imgui_impl_opengl2.cpp
     (NB: you may still want to use GLFW or SDL which will also support Windows, Linux along with OSX.)

+example_empscripten:
+    Emcripten + SDL2 + OpenGL3+/ES2/ES3 example.
+    = main.cpp + imgui_impl_sdl.cpp + imgui_impl_opengl3.cpp
+    Note that other examples based on SDL or GLFW + GL could easily be modified to work with Emscripten.
+    We provide this to make the Emscripten differences obvious, and have them not pollute all other examples.

 example_glfw_opengl2/
     GLFW + OpenGL2 example (legacy, fixed pipeline).